Colophon

 Code and Typography

-Everything is written in XHTML because it’s easy for WordPress to generate the code that way.
+Everything is written in XHTML because it’s easy for Wordpress to generate the code that way.
 I could probably make up a nice reason that sounds good, but I felt it necessary to be honest.
 I had previously gone to the trouble of using hand-made CSS for the layout of the page, but switched to K2 long ago, and just recently decided to start experiment with different themes again.
 Current theme information should be in the page footer below, for those curious enough to look for it.

 Production

 This site has been produced from many different platforms, including OS X 10.3, 10.4, and 10.5 (Panther, Tiger, and Leopard, for those who use the names), Windows 2000 and Windows XP (but not Vista, because I don’t have it on any computer to which I have regular access), so many flavors of Linux I’ve lost count (although primarily Debian).
 I’ve posted entries using Firefox, Camino, Safari, and Internet Explorer, although I prefer using ecto the most (I actually paid for it, it was so good).
-The pages are rendered by WordPress.
-I generally have the newest version of WordPress, although sometimes I do miss the release notices for a few weeks.
+The pages are rendered by Wordpress.
+I generally have the newest version of Wordpress, although sometimes I do miss the release notices for a few weeks.
 What few images there are on the site used to be created in Photoshop, but I scored a copy of Pixelmator a while back, and use that instead.
+Hosting: I got a good deal on hosting from DreamHost.
+You can too; just use Referral code DEVLOGIC123 for $25 off a 1-year subscription!

 All content, except where otherwise specified or noted, is © 2000 — 2009+ Paul Leonard (that’s me), and I reserve unto myself all rights available under the law.
 Feel free to link to any content you wish to reference (it’s what the web was designed for), but please leave it on my server.
 Any comments you may post (when I actually turn on comments, which is rare) retain whatever copyright you choose to give them.